EightBitBoy/roo-envers/readme.md

 You need Apache Maven.
 Get it here: http://maven.apache.org/download.cgi

-Add the binary folder path to your OS' path environment variable.

 Roo-Envers is being developed with Spring Roo version 1.2.6.BUILD-SNAPSHOT.
 Get it here: http://docs.spring.io/downloads/nightly/snapshot-download.php?project=ROO

 Unzip the archive and you are ready to go.
-Add the binary folder path to your OS' path environment variable.

-(At this point a restart of your system or a quick signout/login might be necessary.)

 You need Roo's source code version 1.2.6.BUILD-SNAPSHOT.
 Get it here: https://github.com/spring-projects/spring-roo